drduh/macOS-Security-and-Privacy-Guide/README.md

 # FileVault

-All Apple silicon Macs encrypt storage by default.
-Enabling [FileVault](https://support.apple.com/guide/mac-help/mh11785/mac) requires a password before macOS can access the encrypted volume.
-The EFF has a guide on generating [strong and memorable passwords](https://www.eff.org/dice).
+Apple silicon Macs use hardware-backed storage encryption by default.
+[FileVault](https://support.apple.com/guide/mac-help/protect-data-on-your-mac-with-filevault-mh11785/mac) additionally requires an authorized user's password to unlock the startup volume after restart.

-The FileVault password also protects the [firmware](https://support.apple.com/102384), which prevents booting from anything other than the designated startup disk, accessing [Recovery](https://support.apple.com/guide/mac-help/macos-recovery-a-mac-apple-silicon-mchl82829c17/15.0/mac/15.0#mchl5abfbb29), and [reviving](https://support.apple.com/108900) it with device firmware update (DFU) mode.
+On Apple silicon, FileVault authorization also protects the [firmware](https://support.apple.com/102384), which prevents booting from anything other than the designated startup disk, accessing [Recovery](https://support.apple.com/guide/mac-help/macos-recovery-a-mac-apple-silicon-mchl82829c17/15.0/mac/15.0#mchl5abfbb29), and [reviving](https://support.apple.com/108900) it with device firmware update (DFU) mode.

 FileVault will prompt to set a recovery key, which should be stored in a safe location if used.
 FileVault also offers an option to use iCloud for recovery.